 To reduce noise sensitivity of the output voltage feedback path, it is important to place the resistor divider and C{FF} close to the FB pin, rather than close to the load.
 The FB pin is the input to the error amplifier, so it is a high impedance node and very sensitive to noise.
-Placing the resistor divider and CFF closer to the FB pin reduces the trace length of FB signal and reduces noise coupling.
+Placing the resistor divider and C{FF} closer to the FB pin reduces the trace length of FB signal and reduces noise coupling.
 The output node is a low impedance node, so the trace from V{OUT} to the resistor divider can be long if short path is not available.

 If voltage accuracy at the load is important, make sure voltage sense is made at the load.
-Doing so corrects for voltage drops along the traces and provide the best output accuracy.
-The voltage sense trace from the load to the feedback resistor divider should be routed away from the SW node path, the inductor and VIN path to avoid contaminating the feedback signal with switch noise, while also minimizing the trace length.
+Doing so will correct for voltage drops along the traces and provide the best output accuracy.
+The voltage sense trace from the load to the feedback resistor divider should be routed away from the SW node path and the inductor to avoid contaminating the feedback signal with switch noise, while also minimizing the trace length.
 This is most important when high value resistors are used to set the output voltage.
-TI recommends routing the voltage sense trace on a different layer than the inductor, SW node and V{IN} path, such that there is a ground plane in between the feedback trace and inductor / SW node / V{IN} polygon.
-This provides further shielding for the voltage feedback path from switching noises.
+It is recommended to route the voltage sense trace and place the resistor divider on a different layer than the inductor and SW node path, such that there is a ground plane in between the feedback trace and inductor/SW node polygon.
+This provides further shielding for the voltage feedback path from EMI noises.